asharahmed/d-day/readme.md

 # About the Beaches and D-Day Landings

-The D-Day landings were a series of military operations that took place towards the end of World War II.
+The D-Day landings were a series of military operations that took place towards the end of the Second World War.
 The landings were significant as they allowed the Allies to push back Axis forces and liberate Europe from occupation.

 The beaches on D-Day were divided into five sectors: Utah, Omaha, Gold, Juno, and Sword.
 The Americans landed on Utah and Omaha, the British on Gold, the Canadians on Juno, and the Free French on Sword.